 The root password is stored in a file called /etc/vilfo/.env.
 This file has no access restrictions and can be read by any system user or anyone who gains access to the system.
 This file is read into the system environment and is made available as an environmental variable called LEDE_PASSWORD.

 The password in the file and variable is stored as a base64-encoded string.
-This is not a secure and irreversible cryptographic hash function, but a trivially reversed data encoding format that yields the root password in plain-text.
+This isn’t a secure and irreversible cryptographic hash function, but a trivially reversed data encoding format that yields the root password in plain-text.

 This makes it trivial for anyone who gains access to the system to escalate to root privileges.